Twitter Corpus of the #BlackLivesMatter Movement And Counter Protests: 2013 to 2021: Abstract

 \section{Abstract}

-Black Lives Matter (BLM) is a grassroots movement protesting violence towards Black individuals and communities with a focus on police brutality.
-The movement has gained significant media and political attention following the killings of Ahmaud Arbery, Breonna Taylor, and George Floyd and the shooting of Jacob Blake in 2020~\cite{anderson_barthel_perrin_vogels_2020}.
-Due to its decentralized nature, the \#BlackLivesMatter social media hashtag has come to both represent the movement and been used as a call to action.
-Similar hashtags have appeared to counter the BLM movement, such as \#AllLivesMatter and \#BlueLivesMatter.
-We introduce a data set of 41.8 million tweets from 10 million users which contain one of the following keywords: \emph{BlackLivesMatter}, \emph{AllLivesMatter} and \emph{BlueLivesMatter}\footnote{Data available at: \url{https://doi.org/10.5281/zenodo.4056563}}.
-This data set contains all currently available tweets from the beginning of the BLM movement in 2013 to June 2020.
+Black Lives Matter (BLM) is a decentralized social movement protesting violence against Black individuals and communities, with a focus on police brutality.
+The movement gained significant attention following the killings of Ahmaud Arbery, Breonna Taylor, and George Floyd in 2020.
+The \#BlackLivesMatter social media hashtag has come to represent the grassroots movement, with similar hashtags counter protesting the BLM movement, such as \#AllLivesMatter, and \#BlueLivesMatter.
+We introduce a data set of 63.9 million tweets from 13.0 million users from over 100 countries which contain one of the following keywords: \emph{BlackLivesMatter}, \emph{AllLivesMatter}, and \emph{BlueLivesMatter}.
+This data set contains all currently available tweets from the beginning of the BLM movement in 2013 to 2021.
 We summarize the data set and show temporal trends in use of both the \emph{BlackLivesMatter} keyword and keywords associated with counter movements.
-In the past, similarly themed, though much smaller in scope, BLM data sets have been used for studying discourse in protest and counter protest movements~\cite{gallagher2018divergent,blevins2019tweeting}, predicting retweets~\cite{keib2018important}, examining the role of social media in protest movements~\cite{mundt2018scaling,ince2017social} and exploring narrative agency~\cite{yang2016narrative}.
-This paper open-sources a large-scale data set to facilitate research in the areas of computational social science, communications, political science, natural language processing, and machine learning.
+Additionally, for each keyword, we create and release a set of Latent Dirichlet Allocation (LDA) topics (i.e., automatically clustered groups of semantically co-occuring words) to aid researchers in identifying linguistic patterns across the three keywords.